Nhi4912/interview/README.md

 ## 📋 Overview

-This repository contains a comprehensive frontend interview preparation guide designed specifically for Big Tech companies (Google, Meta, Amazon, Microsoft, Apple, Netflix, etc.).
+This repository contains a comprehensive frontend interview preparation guide for frontend roles.
 The guide covers everything from fundamentals to advanced topics with practical examples, interview questions, and real-world problems.

 ## 🎯 What's Included